 With immense sails, wooden finishes and brass charm, the 157-foot Galileo is quite unique and gives you the sense that you are on an iconic European sailing vessel.
 I felt like I was sailing during a time long ago, but thankfully with the modern maritime systems of today’s ships.

 The outside of the ship has sleek lines with its single hull in a deep nautical blue, with wood located on the outer and interior main and upper decks.
-Inside, it’s not luxury or rustic, but somewhere in between.
-Although built in 1992, the ship has had a rebuild and multiple renovations and refurbishments, so it had all the modern comforts we needed without compromising on her classic allure.
+Inside, she is rustic, like an old sailing ship.
+Built in 1992, the ship was most recently renovated in 2020 and could probably use another refresher soon (we’ll update this post when she gets a makeover).
+Despite some wear and tear she has all the modern comforts we needed without compromising on her classic allure.

 Despite always sailing under motor, the Galileo utilizes her classic white sails when cruising since it lacks stabilizers.
 It made for quite an authentic feeling!
 The sails help manage the sway of the boat and gave our voyage an authentic feel.
 However, some motion-sickness-prone guests on my trip were affected, so be prepared.